Informed Random Partition Models with Temporal Dependence: Simulation Studies

+\fq Generally, we interpret the initial partition as the summary of domain knowledge, for example, coming from previous experiments.
+In the last case, $\rho_{\text{kmeans}}$ is defined using the response in model \eqref{eq:simple.model}.
+We include the case for comparison, but we would discourage this as a general approach, as it uses the response twice.
+In this simulation, note also that $\rho_{\text{kmeans}}$ has an inherent advantage over $\rho_{\text{merge}}$ and $\rho_{\text{split}}$ as it is computed using the correct number of clusters and changes with each simulated data set.
+An example of each of the $\rho_0$ partitions (save $\rho_{\text{kmeans}}$) \qf is provided in the first row of Figure~\ref{fig:init_part} of the Supplementary Material.

-Model fit was carried out by collecting 1000 MCMC samples after discarding the first 10,000 as burn-in and thinning by 10 (resulting in a total of 20,000 MCMC samples).
-To measure the accuracy of the partition estimates, we employ the adjusted rand index $ARI(\rho, \rho_0)$.
+To each simulated data set, we fit model \eqref{eq:simple.model} fixing $\alpha_{i}=\alpha$ for all $i = 1, \ldots, m$ and considering values for $\alpha \in \{0, 0.25, 0.5, 0.75, 0.9, 0.99\}$.
+Model fitting was carried out by collecting 1,000 MCMC samples after discarding the first 10,000 as burn-in and thinning by 10 (resulting in a total of 20,000 MCMC samples).
+To measure the accuracy of the partition estimates, we employ the adjusted Rand index $ARI(\rho, \rho_0)$.
 Results are provided in Figure \ref{fig:post.sim.merge}.